akrherz/pacu/package-notes.md

+## 2024-11-08

+- Also made some improvements to the method "polygons" of .pa_field_boundary().
+This method works better than the concavemen method for fields with holes.
+It takes a lot longer though.

+- I encountered a situation in which the best variogram by the "SSErr" criteria would return invalid predictions.
+The .pa_fit_varigoram() now has the option to check that the predictions returned using that variogram are valid.
+This option is set to TRUE by default.

 ## 2024-10-28

 - There was a small conflict with the units package within the function that cleans the yield data.
 That is solved now.